Film Review – The Belko Experiment (2017)

-Smaller films that have less buzz surrounding them from moviegoers need to be smart about when they release the film to the public in order to maximize profit.
-This weekend is a prime example of such an outcome with counter programming heavily in place with The Belko Experiment showcasing a ton of blood and gore to combat the Beauty and the Beast’s family oriented entertainment.
+Smaller films need to be smart about when they release the film to the public in order to maximize profit.
+This weekend is a prime example of such an outcome with counter programming heavily in place.
+The Belko Experiment showcases a ton of blood and gore to combat the Beauty and the Beast‘s family oriented entertainment.
 The following review will be spoiler free.

 This film is produced by BH Tilt, which is Blumhouse‘s multi-platform release branch that has its own slate of low-budget films that largely get released to streaming or on-demand services.
 However, sometimes these films are able to get a boost into a theatrical release due to special circumstances.

-In this case, we have the success of Guardians of the Galaxy to thank as the director of some of our favorite Marvel heroes, James Gunn, wrote the script to The Belko Experiment, giving the film an extra layer of intrigue by genre enthusiasts.
+Surprisingly, we have the success of Guardians of the Galaxy for this film.
+James Gunn wrote the script to The Belko Experiment, giving the film an extra layer of intrigue for genre enthusiasts.
 Before he hit it big with Guardians of the Galaxy, Gunn made a name for himself directing or writing many hyper violent films such as Super, Slither, and the Dawn of the Dead remake.
 No matter the film, Gunn always seems to create an intriguing premise, consistently subverting genre cliches and making a truly original film.
 These notes gave me a little boost of excitement to see his latest writing project.

 What I Liked

-As for those still intrigued, what The Belko Experiment has going for it is a great premise that can feel somewhat applicable.
+But what The Belko Experiment has going for it is a great premise that feels somewhat realistic.
 Once the intentions of the people over the intercom prove to be fatal for those in the office, there’s a nice moral dilemma that comes over you as an audience member in regards to how you would react in such a circumstance.
-A lot of the characters are forced to decide whether to kill multiple people to save themselves (and others) or do nothing and let themselves succumb to the other workers or the silver bullet that the people in charge of the intercom have at their disposal.
+The situation forces characters to decide whether to kill multiple people or do nothing.
 Given the atmosphere that the film sets, these questions are warranted and have a lasting effect on you as the viewer.

 What I Didn’t Like